magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 the name of the person to be greeted as a string.
 And in `data` we define the greeting we want to greet this person with.
 By default this is set to `'Hello'`.

-If we passed the string `'Donald'` to the prop, the message would then read: 'Hello Donald'.
+If we passed the string `'Theodor'` to the prop, the message would then read: 'Hello Theodor'.

 However, in the template, we listen to clicks on the heading.
-When the user clicks, we change the variable `greeting` to `'Bye'`, and now the heading reads 'Bye Donald'.
+When the user clicks, we change the variable `greeting` to `'Bye'`, and now the heading reads 'Bye Theodor'.

 ## Defining methods
 To avoid having to squeeze our code inside these @-declarations, we can define